How to Start a Picture Framing Business

 Step 8: Get your Marketing Plan in Place

 Do not underestimate the strength of marketing to drive revenue.
-It’s essential to set aside a marketing budget in your startup costs and implement a multi-channel marketing strategy.
+It’s essential to set aside a marketing budget for your startup costs and implement a multi-channel marketing strategy.

-The advertising strategy will depend on the customer you are trying to reach and the type of frame shop you have, i.e., storefront vs. non-storefront, mass-market vs. custom.
+The advertising strategy will depend on the customer you are trying to reach and the type of framing shop you have, i.e., storefront vs. non-storefront, mass-market vs. custom.

 A website is essential for any business because this is where most people go to learn about a company.
 Building a website is easy these days with drag and drop templates offered by Shopify, Wix, or Squarespace, to name a few.
 A website can also be set up for online sales, potentially expanding your marketing reach outside of your local area.